circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Running Workflows with a Restricted Context

-To invoke a job that uses a restricted context, a user must be a member of one of the security groups for the context.
+To invoke a job that uses a restricted context, a user must be a member of one of the security groups for the context and must sign up for CircleCI.
 If the user running the workflow does not have access to the context, the workflow will fail with the `Unauthorized` status.

 ### Restrict a Context to a Security Group or Groups